bbostock/Switchbot_Py_Meter/README.md

 # Switchbot_Py_Meter
-Python script to read temperature, humidity and battery from Switchbot Meter and send via MQTT (for Home Assistant etc)
+Python script to read temperature, humidity and battery from Switchbot Meter and send via MQTT (for Home Assistant etc).
+I am running on a Raspberry Pi Zero W under Raspbian.

 You will need:
 1. Python3